giomadalozzo/BOT-Instagram/README.md

 ## Prerequisites

- -First of all, you'll need to install the requirements using [pip](https://pip.pypa.io/en/stable/):
+ - First of all, you'll need to install the requirements using [pip](https://pip.pypa.io/en/stable/):

  ```bash
 pip install -r requirements.txt